-Technical Information
+Technical

 Ambla Protects

-Ambla contains active ingredients which protect against the growth and spread of mould and mildew.
-This is not a surface treatment and therefore Ambla retains its effectiveness after regular cleaning.
 Ambla is ideal for environments where hygiene and cleanliness are important.
 Ambla is manufactured in the UK to the highest quality standards.
-Ambla is the perfect choice for healthcare, hospitality, education, marine and leisure contract upholstery projects.
-Bespoke materials on application.
+Ambla is the perfect choice for healthcare, hospitality, education, gyms, cars and vans, public transport and marine.

-Technical Information
+Technical information

 Quality